capjan/CoreLib/Core/Doc/Text/Formatters/SiFormatter.md

 * possibility to set the name of the unit. defaults to null (no unit)
 * possibility to set the delimiter between value and unit. e.g. replace a space by a tab etc.
 * possibility to limit the significant decimal places to a given value. (avoids unwanted rounding due to formatting)
+*  Multiple shorten strategies for decimal places.
+Currently: truncate and round (defaults to truncate).

 ## Examples
 ```csharp
 var formatter = new SiFormatter();